Reproducible Science

 Write the code for your future self and for others, not for yourself right now.

-Try to open a (not well documented) old coding project after a couple of years and you will understand :)
+Try to open a (not well documented) old code after a couple of years and you will understand :)

 Organized scripts